-disturbance that typically occur from these activities the Exe, the effects on mo birds might be insignificant because they can adapt the foraging behaviour.
-Goss-Custard (2016a) concluded that disturbance caused by crab collecting the area studied on the Ex was "trivial and certainly nowhere near large enoug to have a serious impact of the birds' chances of surviving the winter in good condition", and suggests the this will also be the case for disturbance by other intertifishing activities. factors in the study.
+effect on population density.
+It can also have a negative effect on energy budgets - time spent flying, reduces time spent feeding.
+However, Goss-Custard & Verboven (1993) observed, on the Exe Estuary, "local winkle and mussel pickers usually move rather little; having found a suitable place, they remain there for much of the tidal cycle.
+After the initial disturbance, the Oystercatchers settle down and even feed nearby".
+The study also suggested that, for the low levels of disturbance that typically occur from these activities on the Exe, the effects on most birds might be insignificant because they can adapt their foraging behaviour.
+Goss-Custard (2016a) concluded that disturbance caused by crab collecting in the area studied on the Exe was "trivial and certainly nowhere near large enough to have a serious impact on the birds' chances of surviving the winter in good condition", and suggests that this will also be the case for disturbance by other intertidal fishing activities.
+The D&S IFCA Intertidal Handwork Survey found that shellfish collection made up approx. 1/3 of the "bait digging, crab tiling and other shellfishing" activities, but this included recreational activity.
+Only one commercial winkle collector regularly works on the Exe.
+Goss-Custard (2012) noted that the Disturbance Study gives an exaggerated impression of the impact that activities of people actually have on the shorebirds that feed on the exposed intertidal flats, due to a number of factors in the study.
 Therefore, less than 1-2% of bird foraging occurs at times/places where birds are at risk of being disturbed by people.
 The bird usage areas can be seen in the Exe Estuary Recreational Framework (EEMP, 2014) (Fig. 4, Annex 5).
-It is estimated that it would take15-30,000 people to visit the Exe Estuary regularly to reduce shorebird survival (Goss-Custard, 2016b) -- ---
+It is estimated that it would take15-30,000 people to visit the Exe Estuary regularly to reduce shorebird survival (Goss-Custard, 2016b).